Right from the start

 New multi-function valves from Reliance Water Controls

 Leading manufacturer Reliance Worldwide Corporation (UK) Ltd (RWC UK) has launched three new valve innovations under its Reliance Water Controls brand.
-The brand new HarronTM valve and two new larger size Tenant® valves have been designed to provide multiple functions, easing installation, use and maintenance.
+The brand new Combined PRV/TBV Valve and two new larger size Tenant® valves have been designed to provide multiple functions, easing installation, use and maintenance.

-The Harron valve is a combination valve which incorporates a pressure reducing valve and thermal balancing valve in an all-in-one cartridge design.
+This combination valve incorporates a pressure reducing valve and thermal balancing valve in an all-in-one cartridge design.
 Used on circulating hot water systems, the valve reduces water pressure and balances the system by regulating the flow depending on the temperature.

 The Tenant valve is now available in two new sizes, 1 ¼” and 1 ½”, and brings together five functions in one compact self-contained unit to control and monitor water supply in multi-occupancy buildings, such as flats and offices.
 The unit incorporates a ball isolating valve, which is also approved as a stop valve, a pressure reducing valve, double check valve, pressure gauge/test point and a connection point for the optional addition of either a primary or secondary water meter.

 The cartridge-style design of the Tenant valve helps to save space and aid quick and easy maintenance as all components are easily accessible from one side of the valve.
 It is also supplied with a moulded insulating cover to save further installation time and cost.